 - Mr J Thorne: Technician

 Two words that describe an area of study which touches so many aspects of our lives.
 At the heart of Design Technology lies the design process; a place where the imagination is put to use solving problems and developing opportunities to improve our lives.

-From year 7 onwards you will be investigating, making and testing your ideas with a range of projects; providing opportunities to work in different materials using a range of tools and equipment.
+From year 7 onwards students investigate, make and test their ideas with a range of projects; providing opportunities to work in different materials using a range of tools and equipment.

-The department now offers Motor Vehicle Studies, Art and Design, Catering, Design and Technology and Engineering, all situated in The Base.
+The department now offers Art, Catering, Design and Technology, Engineering and Photography all situated in The Base.

 Our art, photography and technology department has an Instagram account, where it showcases and celebrates students’ work.
 You can find them @saacreative